qvieth/mynote23/leadership.md

 - ppt:
 - five practices for leadership
     - adam : think again, the power of knowing what you don't know

+## Tue Oct 26
+next week is the week before midterm midterm exam will be take home exam next week prof will give the question as the take home exam next next week don't have class comeback on november 16 to answer sheet, type, with your name and student number on next week pls be attentive,